rahulreddy15/website-hell/content/bear.md

 Bear makes it simple to publish content online and grow an audience while keeping pages tiny, fast, and **optimized for search engines.**

 Each page is ~5kb.
 And automatically pushed.
+Twice

 Learn more and contribute on [GitHub](https://github.com/HermanMartinus/bearblog).